tefl/tesol certification guide (2026):

 Before you go any further, make sure each course on your shortlist actually passes a basic accreditation check.

-If you haven’t already:
+If you have not already:

 Scroll up to the section TEFL Accreditation section and follow the quick 5-minute test there.